DevOps

 These articles treat infrastructure with the same discipline the rest of the site applies to application code — versioned, reviewed, and production-hardened.

-deploy laravel to production
+laravel horizon in production

 Infrastructure as Code for Laravel Teams: Building Reliable Systems Without Scaling Risk